Convicted sex offender arrested for allegedly possessing child pornography

 ARKANSAS JUDGE SEEKS TO DISMISS COMPLAINT OVER DEMONSTRATION

 Box allegedly told authorities he had been downloading child pornographic images since he was 15 years old, KSFM reported.
+Authorities have not revealed what caused his facial injuries.